-- 2.22 The documents which an applicant needs to lodge with the review Panel when applying for a review of a Panel decision are set out in Part 4 of the Rules, and include a written application specifying the decision, the grounds for review, and any supporting documentation such as evidence and submissions. - 2.23 Where matters have already been set out in papers before the sitting Panel, it is sufficient to refer to those papers.
+- 2.22 The documents which an applicant needs to lodge with the review Panel when applying for a review of a Panel decision are set out in Rule 4, and include a written application specifying the decision, the grounds for review, and any supporting documentation such as evidence and submissions. - 2.23 Where matters have already been set out in papers before the initial Panel, it is sufficient to refer to those papers.
 Fresh information and submissions should be kept brief, and should be accompanied by a precis or index. - 2.24 The process of internal review closely resembles the process of reviewing ASIC decisions, as set out above.
+Review panels have made it clear that review proceedings are de novo reconsideration on the merits of the facts as they stand at the time the review Panel makes its decision and are not limited to the facts found by the initial Panel.13